Call us Now : +1-5302431166

 The colonoscopy procedure usually takes just 15-20 minutes.
 It is performed with sedation, either conscious sedation where the patient is asleep but can be aroused with loud verbal or tactile stimulation.
 This is achieved by intravenous injection of sedative like midazolam and pain medication like meperidine or fentanyl.
 Alternatively monitored anesthesia care with intravenous propofol is also used for difficult to sedate patients.

 Overall the risks of a colonoscopy are very low, on an average less than 0.01%.
 The complications are primarily bleeding(0.5%) or perforation(0.01% in a screening population).

-While doing a colonoscopy, it is encouraged that the colonoscopist spend at least 6 minutes while pulling the scope out to optimize detection of polyps.
-Studies have ahown a good correlation between the withdrawal time and detection rates of polyps.
-In a recent analysis, Dr Singh had a withdrawal time of 14 minutes, more than double the recommended withdrawal time.
+While doing a colonoscopy, it is encouraged that the colonoscopist take at least 6 minutes while pulling the scope out to optimize detection of polyps.
+Studies have shown a good correlation between the withdrawal time and detection rates of polyps.
+In a recent audit, Dr Singh had a withdrawal time of 14 minutes, more than double the recommended withdrawal time.